IoT, or the Internet of Things, has made its way into every corner of our lives.

 Security Isn’t a Market Priority

-The reality is that loT devices are designed with the goal of getting to market before the competition does.
+The reality is this, loT devices are designed with the goal of getting to market before the competition does.
 This means that corners may be cut.
 Since security isn’t considered a selling point, it’s usually what gets the short shrift.

 Major IoT Breaches